Representative Titus

 “Anytime that you have hazardous material moving, it’s important for first responders to have the training equipment needed to respond to that,” said Buttigieg.

+As a result, the Nevada Department of Transportation and CalTrans met last month to discuss improving their response efforts.
 “The disaster on Interstate 15 was a wake-up call that we need to do more to protect the public from dangerous fires,” Titus said.

 August 19, 2024